francescoracciatti/aml/README.md

 * an interpreter that provides the representation of the attack scenarios.

 ## Synopsis
-AML is designed to be used on top of the off-the-shelf simulators of cyber-physical systems and networks.
+AML is designed to be used on top of the off-the-shelf cyber-physical systems and networks simulators.
-Its purpose is to enable the simulation of the effects of the modeled attack scenarios on the simulated systems under survey.
+Its purpose is to enable the simulation of the effects of the modeled attacks on the systems under survey.

 ## Motivation
 Cyber-physical systems and networks can be severely compromised by cyber-physical attacks.